arouyan/lakeFS/docs/under the hood/objectmodel/objectmodel.md

 ---
 layout: default
-title: Frequently Asked Questions
+title: Object model
-description: Learn more about lakeFS and check out our FAQ
+description: Learn more about object model in lakeFS
 nav_order: 6
 parent: Under the hood
 has_children: false